thecodexakash/pathfinder/README.md

 ## Installation and Setup

 ### Prerequisites
-- Node.js and npm/yarn installed.
+- Node.js and npm/yarn installed